Liz Cheney vows to carry on fight against Trump after conceding defeat in Wyoming primary - KVIA

 Cheney on Tuesday also addressed the recent search of Trump’s Mar-a-Lago residence in Florida, denouncing the former President’s efforts to sow anger among his supporters and potentially endanger FBI agents involved in the raid by releasing some of their names.

 “That was purposeful and malicious.
-No patriotic American should excuse these threats or be intimidated by them,” Cheney said.
+No patriotic American should excuse these threats or be intimidated by them,” she said.
 “Our great nation must not be ruled by a mob provoked over social media.”

 As Cheney issued a dire warning in Jackson, Hageman, at her victory rally hours east in Cheyenne, thanked Trump and congressional Republicans for their support.